DeepraMazumder/Cyberbullying-Detection-and-Analysis-in-Social-Media/README.md

 * ✅ **Preprocessing**: Tokenization, TF-IDF vectorization, label encoding
 * ✅ **Evaluation**: Accuracy, Precision, Recall, F1-score, Confusion Matrix

-Each model is stored in the `Artifacts/` directory for easy reuse.
+Each model is stored in the `Artifacts` directory for easy reuse.

 ---

 ## 📊 Results and Analysis

-* Achieved **high accuracy** on test datasets with BERT outperforming traditional models.
+* Achieved **99.60% accuracy** on test datasets with BERT outperforming traditional models.
 * Extracted **insights on common abusive patterns** using text analysis and visualization.
 * Enabled **real-time classification** with web deployment.